 Canon’s imaging formula DR-C225W is about 6 inches deep, making it ideal for smaller workspaces.
 It’s perfect for your desk, its shape allows you to lean against the wall to save space.

 However, the DR-C225W is ideal for its compact size, including duplex scanning, 30 trays, and up to 25 pages per minute, even in duplex mode when scanning color documents.
 If you only scan single-sided documents, the speed will rise to 50 ppm.
 The DR-C225W automatically detects paper size and color.
-It is compatible with Windows and Mac.
-It has built-in wireless capabilities and even comes with its own software.
-It allows you to create and edit PDF files.
+It is compatible with Windows and Mac. that has built-in wireless capabilities and even comes with its own software. there allows you to create and edit PDF files.
 All of this weighs only about six pounds.